Yuyuko-sama/HH-P4-Firewall-SafeSpot-Markers/README.md

 # Only for Phase 4
 # HH-Firewall-SafeSpot-Markers

-!hhmarker or /hhmarker to toggle on or off (on by default)
+!p4 or /p4 to toggle on or off (on by default)

 # Requires